dijasila/GPAW/doc/documentation/do-gmf/do-gmf.rst

 .. math::
     g^{\mathrm{\,mod}} = -\sum_{i = 1 \\ \lambda_{i} \geq 0}^{n}v_{i}v_{i}^{\mathrm{T}}g

-if it is not.
+if any target eigenvalue, \lambda, is non-negative.
 Notice that only the non-concave target eigenvectors are followed, if any exist, to increase stability of the method.

 The target eigenvalues and eigenvectors of the electronic Hessian matrix are obtained by using a finite difference generalized Davidson method, whose implementation is